ramonsuarez/ramonsuarez.github.io/content/post/using-social-meedia-to-boost-business.md

     - westartup
 post_format: []
 ---
-<div class="posterous_bookmarklet_entry"><div class="posterous_quote_citation">via [slideshare.net](http://www.slideshare.net/ramonsuarez/entrepreneurship-brusselsexpats)</div>Presentation given at a workshop for expat entrepreneurs organized by WeStartUp (Leo Exter).
+via [slideshare.net](http://www.slideshare.net/ramonsuarez/entrepreneurship-brusselsexpats)</div>Presentation given at a workshop for expat entrepreneurs organized by WeStartUp (Leo Exter).
 Great crowd and panelist, I was loaded of energy that day and talking about something I love: people could tell 🙂

 </div>